cyclus/cyclus.github.com/source/module/main.rst

 required) exception to the GCSG used in |Cyclus| and Cycamore :term:`archetypes
 <archetype>` is the use of preprocessor-aware private member variables without a
-trailing underscore, due to consistency requirements across input files, implemenetation, and databases.
-Happy (well styled) coding!
+trailing underscore, due to consistency requirements across input files, implementation, and databases.
+Happy (well-styled) coding!

 Under the Hood
 ------------------------------